Cryptography: Terminology

 Alphabet shift ciphers are believed to have been used by Julius Caesar over 2,000 years ago.
 This is an example with k = 3.
 In other words, the letters in the alphabet are shifted three in one direction to encrypt and three in the other direction to decrypt.

 The first use of the term "cryptograph" (as opposed to "cryptogram") dates back to the 19th century – originating from "The Gold-Bug", a story by Edgar Allan Poe.
+The etymology of the term goes back to the Greek language; it is formed by two constituents: "crypton" (hidden), and "grapho" (to write).

 Until modern times, cryptography referred almost exclusively to "encryption", which is the process of converting ordinary information (called plaintext) into an unintelligible form (called ciphertext).
 Decryption is the reverse, in other words, moving from the unintelligible ciphertext back to plaintext.
 A cipher (or cypher) is a pair of algorithms that carry out the encryption and the reversing decryption.
 The detailed operation of a cipher is controlled both by the algorithm and, in each instance, by a "key".
 The key is a secret (ideally known only to the communicants), usually a string of characters (ideally short so it can be remembered by the user), which is needed to decrypt the ciphertext.
 In formal mathematical terms, a "cryptosystem" is the ordered list of elements of finite possible plaintexts, finite possible cyphertexts, finite possible keys, and the encryption and decryption algorithms that correspond to each key.
 Keys are important both formally and in actual practice, as ciphers without variable keys can be trivially broken with only the knowledge of the cipher used and are therefore useless (or even counter-productive) for most purposes.
 Historically, ciphers were often used directly for encryption or decryption without additional procedures such as authentication or integrity checks.